redstrate/redstrate.com/content/blog/kde-may2023/index.md

 Warning: file:///home/josh/kde6/usr/lib/qml/org/kde/desktop/private/MobileCursor.qml:33:13: Unable to assign [undefined] to bool (file:///home/josh/kde6/usr/lib/qml/org/kde/desktop/private/MobileCursor.qml:33, )
 ```

-I [fixed that](https://invent.kde.org/frameworks/qqc2-desktop-style/-/merge_requests/254)!
+{{< add "bugfix" >}} I [fixed that](https://invent.kde.org/frameworks/qqc2-desktop-style/-/merge_requests/254)!
 It also [needs these ECM changes to work](https://invent.kde.org/frameworks/extra-cmake-modules/-/merge_requests/359).
 It turns out ECMQmlModule didn't handle singleton types, and other nagging problems that qqc2-desktop-style needed.
 I've been dabbling in this module for the past month or so so it's exciting to be able to help here.

 # Kiten